By Marie Tierney

 “I’d also like to ‘pair up’ if anyone wants to form a pair or even a small group”

-With these messages from Lynne and Lana, a seed was planted, leading to the formation of an Attachment-Informed EMDR practice group, meeting for the first time one week later on July 4.
+With these messages, a seed was planted, leading to the formation of an Attachment-Informed EMDR practice group, meeting for the first time one week later on July 4.

 Since that initial meeting, our group of six has met 12 times in total for practice and peer support.
 We met weekly for the first three weeks, and have continued to meet every two weeks on Saturday mornings, for an hour and a half.